Would-be Indian child bride fights back and helps others

 But their daughter had only just begun.
 She was determined to change things, not just for herself, but for other girls too.

 In the months that followed, she stopped five other child marriages in her community.
-She coached the girls in her small village, Fateh Nagar, in Uttar Pradesh, on how to intervene and talk to their parents.
+She coached the girls in her small village, in Uttar Pradesh, on how to intervene and talk to their parents.

 She told them that they could get an education and achieve dreams beyond marriage.